 Confidentiality in BVI should be understood as such as not as secrecy, as special laws are in place that guarantees compliance with the Financial Action Task Force

 requirements for anti-money laundering.
 The country has signed a number of tax information exchange agreements with various countries and has agreed to share information compliant with the requirements of these treaties or the regulations in force (namely, the Financial Action Task Force regulations).
 However, this does not mean that company directors do not enjoy a high level of confidentiality.
+Banking information is disclosed only in certain circumstances such as a proper criminal investigation.
+Only in this particular case do the banks in BVI provide needed information about their clients to the relevant authorities in charge of the investigation.
+In other cases, when not expressly allowed, the client’s information is subject to a high degree of protection and it is not divulged lightly to third parties.
 The names of the directors and those of the shareholders of a BVI offshore company are not publicly available.
-Moreover, investors may choose to use nominee director and nominee shareholder services.
+Moreover, investors may choose to use nominee director and nominee shareholder services in order to further increase their anonymity.

 The British Virgin Islands are one of the most popular offshore centers, together with being a compliant jurisdiction that has not been subject to a blacklist by the Financial Action Task Force.
 Opening a bank account in BVI is, in most cases, part of the company formation packages and many investors are interested in setting up their accounts with a BVI bank.
 The following statistics applied for 2017 as per a report issued by the BVI Financial Services Commission: